MatusOllah/gophengine/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* The use of graphic imagery or gore, and graphic advances of any kind
+* The use of graphic imagery or gore
+* Violence, threats of violence or violent language or imagery
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without their explicit permission
+* Publishing others' private information, such as a physical or electronic address, without their explicit permission (i.e. "doxxing")
+* Advocating for, or encouraging, any of the above behavior
 * Other conduct which could reasonably be considered inappropriate in a professional setting